-Power interruptions occur for a number of reasons and can be planned or unplanned.
+Power outages occur for a number of reasons and can be planned or unplanned.
 In all instances, we aim to restore power supply to our customers as quickly and safely as possible.

-Planned power interruptions occur to allow essential maintenance to be undertaken on the network.
-Customers will always be informed when a planned power interruption is due to occur.
+Planned power outages occur to allow essential maintenance to be undertaken on the network.
+Customers will always be informed when a planned power outage is due to occur.

-More information on planned power interruptions is available here.
+More information on planned power outages is available here.

-Unplanned power interruptions can occur for a number of reasons such storms, fires or car accidents.
+Unplanned power outages can occur for a number of reasons such storms, fires or car accidents.

 Please visit our frequently asked questions page to find essential information, including safety and restoration work.